octo-technology/OpenTezos/docs/baker/delegating.md

 The few main steps are as follows:

 1. Create a wallet
-2. Suplly your wallet with XTZ
+2. Supply your wallet with XTZ
 3. Click on "Delegation" part
 4. Choose a baker
 5. Choose the amount to delegate